-- 3. Each game uses 7 Dungeon Rooms; 2 vrooms, 2 vrooms, 2 vrooms, and The Wilderness (v).
+- Each game uses 7 Dungeon Rooms; 2 rooms, 2 rooms, 2 rooms, and The Wilderness (O).
 Set these out as shown. - 4.
-Choose three groups of Monsters (a , a , and a).
+Choose three groups of Monsters (a U, a U, and a U).
 Each group has 10 total Monsters in it.
 Take two random Monsters from each group and place them face up into their appropriately matching Dungeon Rooms so that each room has 1 Monster. - 5.
-Take the 6 Guardian Keys and shuffle 1 Key into the Monster group, shuffle 2 Keys into the Monster group, and shuffle 3 Keys into the Monster group.
-These form your three Monster decks, Place them into their
+Take the 6 Guardian Keys and shuffle 1 Key into the W Monster group, shuffle 2 Keys into the W Monster group, and shuffle 3 Keys into the W Monster group.
+These form your three Monster decks.
+Place them into their respective spots on the Village Board.
+We will come back to the Guardian Keys later.

-- respective spots on the Village Board.
-We will come back to the Guardian Keys later. - 6.
-Now choose a Thunderstone Guardian.
+- 6. Now choose a Thunderstone Guardian.
 Guardians are special high-level "boss" Monsters that you fight at the end of the game.
-Guardians have three versions (W, W & W), each more powerful than the last.
+Guardians have three versions (W, V & V), each more powerful than the last.
 Players should familiarize themselves with the Guardian they will be facing (this information is open throughout the game if players want to check it). - 7.
-Place the Guardian into The Wilderness, face down, so the Monster is showing.
+Place the Guardian into The Wilderness, face down, so the O Monster is showing.